hlavacs/ViennaGameAILibrary/README.md

 		// walk, play walking animation...
 	};
 ```
-- If needed, add action on the start and/or end of a state
+- If needed, add actions at the start and/or end of a state

 Each state has an ```onEnterCallback()``` and an ```onExitCallback()``` method. ```onEnterCallback()``` is called at the beginning of a state, and ```onExitCallback()``` is called at the end when the state is completed.
 ```